 the problem with paint marketing names

 The single pigment paints contain only one pigment, with vehicle and additives, period.
-A paint with the marketing name cobalt blue contains only one pigment ingredient: cobalt blue (PB28).
-This is always the preferable formulation for artist's paints.
-You can directly evaluate the quality of the pigment in the color, saturation and tinting strength of the paint, different brands of paint made with the same single pigment will usually have a similar color and handling attributes, and the lightfastness of the paint is as good as it gets.
+A paint with the marketing name cobalt blue would ideally contain only one pigment ingredient: cobalt blue (PB28).
+Single pigments are always the preferable formulation for artist's paints.
+You can directly evaluate the quality of the pigment in the color, saturation and tinting strength of the paint, different brands of paint made with the same single pigment will usually have a similar color and handling attributes, and the lightfastness of the pigment is as good as it gets.
 You know what you are working with.

-Artists often mix paints to get specific colors that no single pigment matches exactly.
-This is especially true for pastel or whitened colors, purples, greens and dark valued (near black) colors.
-Paint makers often premix and package these recipes as convenience mixtures of two or more pigments.
-So a paint with the marketing name cyanine blue might actually contain the pigments ultramarine blue (PB29) and phthalo blue (PB15).
-Buying premixed paints is not usually an advantage over buying the pigments as separate paints, because premixed paints can hide flaws in the quality of individual pigments, and because the convenience paints are often modified by the artist anyway.
-You can just as easily mix the color you want from scratch, using single pigment paints.
+Paint makers often premix and package common color recipes as convenience mixtures of two or more pigments.
+A paint with the marketing name cyanine blue might actually contain the pigments ultramarine blue (PB29) and phthalo blue (PB15).
+Buying premixed paints is not usually a quality advantage over buying the pigments as individual paints, because premixed paints can hide flaws in the pigment ingredients, and because the convenience paints are often modified by the artist anyway.
+You can just as effectively mix the color you want from scratch, using single pigment paints.
 (There are two exceptions: the earth pigments are single pigment tones or shades of yellow, orange and red hues, and convenience greens provide a handy "home base" green that can be modified by mixture with any other paint.)

-Finally, the generic chemical names of modern synthetic organic pigments can make your eyes bug out.
-Phthalocyanine, diarylide, isoindolinone, benzimidazolone, anthraquinone, pyrazoloquinazolone, anthrapyrimidine, quinophthalone ... these are technical words that paint manufacturers almost always translate into something less forbidding.
+Finally, as a separate complication, the generic chemical names of modern synthetic organic pigments can make your eyes bug out.
+Phthalocyanine, diarylide, isoindolinone, benzimidazolone, anthraquinone, pyrazoloquinazolone, anthrapyrimidine, quinophthalone ... these are a chemist's technical terms that paint manufacturers almost always translate into something less forbidding for artists.

 the names of historical, fugitive or toxic pigments that are no longer used (mauve, carmine, rose madder, vermilion, bright red, dragon's blood, naples yellow, gamboge, indian yellow, chrome yellow, sap green, emerald green, van dyke brown, sepia, indigo, etc.).
 Sometimes these modern paints resemble the color of the traditional pigment, but they do not match it.

-proprietary paint manufacturer names or pigment nicknames (winsor red, blockx red, scheveningen red, australian red, thalo red, azo red)
+proprietary paint manufacturer names or pseudo technical pigment nicknames (winsor red, blockx red, scheveningen red, australian red, thalo red, azo red)

 nonspecific color poetry (brilliant orange, vivid orange, translucent orange, warm orange, coral orange).